Is FuboTV Eliminating Monthly Plans? - The TV Answer Man!

 Fubo.TV’s new web site offering:

-Any requirement to buy three months in advance rather than one month would seem targeted to reduce Fubo’s churn rate which has been high for all live streaming services.
+The requirement to buy three months in advance rather than one month would seem targeted to reduce Fubo’s churn rate which has been high for all live streaming services.
 By requiring new subscribers to buy three months up front, it would be less likely they would cancel until the quarter is up; they would not get their money back if they did cancel early.

-The downside is that fewer subscribers might sign up if they have purchase three months in advance.
+The downside is that fewer subscribers might sign up if they have to purchase three months in advance.

 FuboTV has previously experimented with quarterly plans with small groups, but the ongoing churn rate issue could have triggered a wider implementation.